What To Do When Your Event Floral Plans Don't Work Out

 They might cancel due to sudden illness (their own, a vital staff member or a close family member), stock unavailability, a bereavement, an accident or, less commonly, because they have been double-booked.

-For my own wedding, my requested pink amaryllis became unexpectedly unavailable - and I was informed only the day prior.
+In my case, my requested pink amaryllis became unexpectedly unavailable - and I was informed only the day prior.

 In the end, it didn't matter.
-Like most couples we never shared in advance with our guests what we had planned.
+Like most hosts we never shared in advance with our guests what we had planned.

 So here are some options when your event floristry plans falls through: